0xsequence/erc-1155/README.md

 we have the root ./package.json for the development environment, contract compilation and testing.
 Contract source code and distribution files are packaged in "src/package.json".

-To release a new version, make sure to the version, tag it, and run `yarn release`.
-The `release` command will publish the `0xsequence/erc-1155` package in the "src/" folder, separate from the root package.
-The advantage here is that application developers who consume `0xsequence/erc-1155` aren't required to install any of the devDependenies in their toolchains as our build and contract packages are separated.
+To release a new version, make sure to bump the version, tag it, and run `yarn release`.
+The `release` command will publish the `@0xsequence/erc-1155` package in the "src/" folder, separate from the root package.
+The advantage here is that application developers who consume `@0xsequence/erc-1155` aren't required to install any of the devDependencies in their toolchains as our build and contract packages are separated.

 ## LICENSE